BookStackApp/website/content/docs/admin/updates.md

 The below lists things you may need to be aware of when upgrading to a newer version of BookStack.

-#### Updating to v0.30.6 or higher
+#### Updating to v0.30.6, v0.30.7 or higher

-**Security** - v0.30.6 addresses an issue where page content could be visible to those without permission.
+**Security** - v0.30.6 and v0.30.7 both address issues where page content could be visible to those without permission.
 If a chapter was visible to a user, but all of it's pages were made not visible, then the details of these pages could be visible.
 Within the BookStack interface, the names of the pages and preview content could be seen.
 If the parent book was exported then this would include the content of the pages that had been restricted.
-Please see the [blog release page for more details](/blog/beta-release-v0-30-6/).
+If using BookStack v0.30.6, then all non-visible page content could be visible in plaintext exports.
+Please see the blog release pages for more details: [v0.30.6](/blog/beta-release-v0-30-6/), [v0.30.7](/blog/beta-release-v0-30-7/).

 #### Updating to v0.30.5 or higher